VanOns/get-merged-pull-requests-action/README.md

 # License

-The scripts and documentation in this project are released under the [MIT License](LICENSE).
+The scripts and documentation in this project are released under the [GPL-3.0 License](LICENSE).